DavisPL-Teaching/189c/syllabus.md

 # ECS 189C: Software Correctness - Spring Quarter 2024

-**Instructor:** [Instructor's Name]
-**Email:** [Instructor's Email]
-**Office Hours:** [Time and Location or Virtual Meeting Info]

 ## Course Information

-**Course Number:** ECS 189C
+**Instructor:** Caleb Stanford
 **CRN:** 57484
-**Schedule:** Monday, Wednesday, Friday 1-2pm
-**Location:** [Building and Room Number]
+**Listed Title:** Special Topics in Computer Science - Programming Languages and Compilers **Schedule:** Monday, Wednesday, Friday 1:10-2pm **Location:** Teaching and Learning Complex 1218 **Office Hours:** TBD

+## Contact

+Please use the Piazza for questions related to course material.
+I encourage you to ask anonymously if you feel more comfortable.
+If you have a question that is more sensitive or unrelated to the course, please email me at (`cdstanford` `ucdavis` `edu`).

 ## Course Description

 What does it mean for software to be correct?
+How can we *know* that software will function as it is intended?

-In this upper-level undergraduate course, we explore the principles and practices behind ensuring software correctness.
+In this upper-level undergraduate course, we will explore the principles and practices behind building correct software.
 Through a survey of topics, including model-based verifiers, program verification tools, and advanced type systems, students will gain hands-on experience with tools used in industry at companies like Amazon and Microsoft.

-## Intended Audience
+## Unofficial Prerequisites

+This is a special topics course; there are no official prerequisites.
-This course is designed for upper-level undergraduates.
-A basic programming background (ability to write a program like FizzBuzz) and some familiarity with discrete mathematics or mathematical proofs are recommended.
+This course is ideal for mid to upper-level undergraduate computer science majors.
+Specifically:

+- A basic programming background (for example, the ability to write a program like [FizzBuzz](https://www.hackerrank.com/challenges/fizzbuzz/problem)) will be expected.
+(ECS 36A/36B/36C)
-## Prerequisites

-- Basic programming experience in any language.
-- Some exposure to mathematical thinking (discrete math) or mathematical proofs is helpful but not required.
+- Some familiarity with discrete mathematics or mathematical proofs (e.g. ECS 20) will be helpful, but not required.

 ## Learning Objectives